 Associate Dean Ninah Pretto advises students on how to seek legal advice from community nonprofit agencies that specialize in immigration assistance and law, and helps students navigate the USCIS website and other resources.

-Director of Financial Aid Ashley Bianchi educates and supports undocumented students and their families during the college application/financial aid process and continues that support during the student’s four-year journey at Williams.
+Director of Student Financial Services Ashley Bianchi educates and supports undocumented students and their families during the college application/financial aid process and continues that support during the student’s four-year journey at Williams.
 Please contact Ashley with any questions about applying for financial aid, affording Williams, or emergency financial aid.

 The staff of the college’s Davis Center work with all students, especially those from historically underrepresented and underserved groups, as they engage with complex issues of identity, history and culture, and in support of their academic and co-curricular interests.